MakeShiftArtist/api-docs/docs/monke.md

 }
 ```

-- 400 - Bad RequestRequest data is malformed or data is missing
+- 400 - Bad Request
+Request data is malformed or data is missing

 ```JSON
 {